-Our core mission, is to seek out notable private companies in both developed and emerging markets and bring them public in the US or Canadian market place.
+Our core mission is to seek out notable private companies in both developed and emerging markets and bring them public in the US or Canadian marketplace.
 This is primarily achieved via reverse merger (RTO), Regulation A+ and self-directed S-1 registration, or through listing on the Canadian Securities Exchange (CSE).

 Since the CSE is a Recognized Exchange, this can also lead to dual/cross-listing opportunities in the US and on other recognized exchanges.
 Berkshire International Finance, Inc. also assists in structuring and raising debt, equity, and hybrid financing.

 Raising equity/debt capital for small and medium-sized enterprises (SME’s) can be challenging on many fronts; that is the space where Berkshire International Finance specialists can help.

 Sophisticated corporate investors, in general, and established investment institutions in particular, are insisting on hybrid structures (debt/equity) as a way to protect their investment capital when the funding is private.
 Exceptions to this dynamic exist when the company being funded receives investor “bridge” equity with “piggyback” investor registration rights prior to filing for full listing status.